jackyzha0/jackyzha0.github.io/content/thoughts/computer-vision.md

 RGB is additive whereas CMY is subtractive.

+RGB and CIE are linear.

 McAdam ellipses are regions where colour differences are imperceptible to the average human eye.

+## Scale Invariant Features (SIFT)
+David Lowe

+Invariant to translation, rotation, scale, and other imaging parameters.

+Advantages:
+- Locality: features are local (robust to occlusion and clutter)
+- Distinctiveness: individual features can be matched to a large database of objects
+- Quantity: many features can be generated (even for small objects)
+- Efficiency: fast (close to real-time performance)

+Describes both a **detector** and **descriptor**
+1. Multi-scale extrema detection
+	Uses an octave-based system for pyramid of difference of gaussians.

+	Why downsizing the image is chosen over upsizing the template: the first is much more efficient.

+	3 Scales per octave
+1. Keypoint localization
+	We then remove low constrast or poorly localized keypoints.
+We can determine good.
+Choose good corners!
+2. Orientation assignment
+	Create histogram of local gradient directions computed at selected scale multiplied by the gaussian kernel at the center, then assign canonical orientation at peak of smoothed histogram (mode)
+3. Keypoint descriptor